 ABE & GED PREP classes provided.

-Family and consumer science services, nutrition, health, parenting and co-parenting education, gardening.
-Oklahoma County residents no fee.
+Family and consumer science services, nutrition, health, parenting, co-parenting education, and gardening.
+No fee for Oklahoma County residents.

-For first generation college student, financially disadvantaged, and/or physically challenged.
+For first generation college students, financially disadvantaged, and/or physically challenged.

 - Academic advisement